 Once your FNS application is approved (authorization can take up to 45 days), FNS will send an email both to you and to CDSS.
-Dianne will arrange for a wireless POS to be ordered for your market/outlet.
+Matthew will arrange for a wireless POS to be ordered for your market/outlet.

 Note: The State of California covers all fees related to the POS.
 You do not incur any costs when using a CDSS-issued POS.
 The CDSS-provided POS device can NOT accept credit and debit cards.